What is Cellular Respiration?

 Cellular respiration is a fundamental biological process that converts stored chemical energy (glucose) into usable energy (ATP), which is essential for all cellular activities.
+This complex metabolic pathway ensures that cells have the energy needed to perform vital functions including growth, repair, and maintenance.

 Steps of Cellular Respiration

-The process unfolds in three main stages:
+The process unfolds in three main stages, each with distinct functions and locations within the cell:

-Citric Acid Cycle (Krebs Cycle): Pyruvate is further oxidized, producing some ATP and electron carriers (NADH, FADH2).
+Pyruvate is further oxidized in the mitochondrial matrix, producing some ATP and electron carriers (NADH, FADH2).
+This cycle completes the oxidation of glucose-derived carbon atoms.

-Oxidative phosphorylation (OXPHOS): Oxidative phosphorylation is centered on the electron transport chain (ETC), where electrons move through protein complexes in the mitochondrial membrane.
+Oxidative phosphorylation is centered on the electron transport chain (ETC), where electrons move through protein complexes in the mitochondrial membrane.
 This movement releases energy, which is used to pump protons across the membrane, creating a gradient.
 The gradient drives ATP synthesis via ATP synthase.
 Oxygen serves as the final electron acceptor, combining with electrons and protons to form water.
 This process is the primary source of ATP in cellular respiration.

 Cancer Cells' Altered Metabolism